jamierpond/madea.blog/yapi/why-another-client.md

 # Why There Are So Many API Clients (and Why I Built Yapi Anyway)

-If you search for “Postman alternative,” you’ll find dozens of tools that all claim to fix the same problems.
+If you search for "Postman alternative," you’ll find dozens of tools that all claim to fix the same problems.
 That alone should be a warning sign.

 API clients are not a solved problem.
 They’re a moving target, shaped by how software is written.
 Over the last few years, that underlying reality has changed faster than the tools.